 mysql> Grant ALL on *.* to 'NisargU';

-Now, let us see how we can populate the list of the users using the MySQL command-line tools.
+Now, let us see how to show the list of the users using the MySQL command-line tools.

-How to View Users with MySQL Command-Line Tool
+How to Show MySQL Users with Command-Line Tool

 Unlike SHOW TABLE, SHOW DATABASES MySQL Server does not have the SHOW USERS command.
 We can populate the details of the user by running queries on system tables.
 Let us see how we can get the data from the system tables.